0xSero/partisia-docs/docs/pbc-as-a-second-layer-how-to-create-your-own-solution.md

     The publickey could look like this: (INSERT OBJECT WITH HIGHLIGHT OF PUBLICKEY)<todo>

-How to deploy ETH
+## How to deploy ETH
+We used this this official guide to deploy our sol contract: https://ethereum.org/en/developers/tutorials/hello-world-smart-contract-fullstack/

-Possibly using the guide in https://ethereum.org/en/developers/tutorials/hello-world-smart-contract-fullstack/ Problems with getting test goerli described in official docs here: https://ethereum.org/en/developers/tutorials/hello-world-smart-contract-fullstack/#step-4-add-ether-from-a-faucet
+In general we noticed that it can be difficult to get test goerli, which is described in the official docs here: https://ethereum.org/en/developers/tutorials/hello-world-smart-contract-fullstack/#step-4-add-ether-from-a-faucet

-The deploy scripts in the repo helps with converting the public keys from compressed form to uncompressed.
+We have created a a deploy script in the repo.
+This helps with converting the public keys from compressed form to uncompressed.

 TODO list of env vars needed to compile and deploy .sol contract (these contain sensitive info such as private keys and api keys, so beware)

 Verify deployment

 Code walkthrough?

 How to remove ZK parts

 Manual data movement

 Example of manual data movement

 Manual movement of data from ETH -> PBC
 Verification of successful datamovement?

 Manual data movement PBC -> ETH
 Aadd 27 (1B in hex) to the first recoveryId byte and move it to the end of the signature instead.
 See details Show result

 How to automate / Tips to automate
 Tue: I’ve added scripts and code that help with the data conversions such that it requires minimal human interaction.
 Summing up the experience (Shiny conclusion),